Introduction

 PRECAUTIONARY/PREPAREDNESS ACTIONS: if you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
 The latest road conditions for the state you are calling from can be obtained by calling 511.

-This is a winter storm warning, for areas of east Tennessee and southwest Virginia, from 1 AM tomorrow, until 7 AM Tuesday, in the eastern standard time zone.
+This is a winter storm warning for areas of east Tennessee and southwest Virginia from 1 AM tomorrow until 7 AM Tuesday in the Eastern Standard Time zone.
 The area could see at least three to six inches of snow.
-The temperature (overnight low and daytime high) will be lower, so the precipitation will be in the form of snow, not rain.
+The temperatures (overnight lows and daytime highs) will be lower, so the precipitation will be in the form of snow, not rain.

 My Weather Observation

 This morning's low was 24 degrees Fahrenheit.
-The late afternoon high was 41 degrees.
-Sunrise showed hints of orange, which indicate precipitation coming.
-The wind blew mildly, usually from the northwest, most of the day.
+The late afternoon high rose to 41 degrees.
+This morning's sunrise showed hints of orange, which indicate precipitation coming.
+The wind blew mildly, usually from the northwest, for most of the day.

-While outside, enjoying the sun and wind, this afternoon, with Molly (our age 8 “puppy”), the sky was mostly sunny.
-I didn't smell snow, in the air.
-(Yes, it is possible to smell either rain or snow, in the air.)
-Approaching 5 PM, as I now type, a line of clouds is coming in, from the west.
-The wind is blowing, gently, from the west.
+While outside enjoying the sun and wind this afternoon with Molly (our 8-year-old “puppy”), the sky was mostly sunny.
+I didn't smell snow in the air.
+Yes, it is possible to smell either rain or snow in the air.
+Approaching 5 PM, as I now type, a line of clouds is coming in from the west.
+The wind is blowing gently from the west.

-The weather prognosticators predict three to six inches of snow tomorrow.
+The weather prognosticators predict three to six inches of snow for tomorrow.
 I hope that they are right!
-If the roads are passable, then I might be able to hike House Mountain, in the snow, tomorrow!
+If the roads are passable, then I might be able to hike House Mountain in the snow tomorrow!
 We will see.

 Conclusion

 Please remain calm, dear reader.
-Yesterday, Mrs. Appalachian Irishman and I attended the Cherokee High School Lady Chiefs' basketball game, in my hometown.
-Our niece, the eldest daughter of my youngest brother and his wife, is a starter, on the team.
-The roads had already been treated, with salt and brine!
+Yesterday, Mrs. Appalachian Irishman and I attended a Cherokee High School Lady Chiefs' basketball game in my hometown.
+In her senior year, our niece, the eldest daughter of my youngest brother and his wife, is a starter on the team.
+The roads were already treated with salt and brine!
 We were amazed!
-The roads should have been treated today, in anticipation of a little snow tomorrow.
-Treating the roads yesterday provided ample time, for vehicles to clear the treatment, from the roads!
+The roads should have been treated today in anticipation of snow tomorrow.
+Treating the roads yesterday provided ample time for vehicles to clear the treatment from the roads!

 No comments: